isomerpages/ago-test/_faq/General.md

 Sector (Governance) Act provides for the financial statements of most statutory boards to be audited by the Auditor-General or another auditor appointed by the Minister responsible in consultation with the Auditor-General.
+Click
-Click here for more details on AGO's audit authority.</p>
+<a href="https://staging-lite.d3hqyykq5b8x5i.amplifyapp.com/who-we-are/audit-authority/" rel="noopener noreferrer nofollow" target="_blank">here</a>for more details on AGO's audit authority.</p>
 <p><strong>2.
 How is the independence of the Auditor-General preserved?</strong>
 </p>
 <p>The Auditor-General is appointed by the President and not by the Government